 It might not come as a surprise, but furniture position can make or break the illusion of space.
 Don’t just push them against the walls.
 Leave a gap between furniture and the walls; it gives the impression of airiness that you only get with larger space.

-Small but Mighty Large
+Small But Mighty Large

 Even though your apartment may be small, it’s not doomed to look that way now that you are armed with these ideas.
 Now get out there and expand your home!